Smest75/v0-smest-no-website/README.md

 # Smest-no-website

 This is my company site.
 Made with v0 and Claude Code.
 Super snappy next.js and highly AEO-optimized.
+Schema.org, responsive, WCAG2.1-ish.
-No CMS other than your gen AI companions!
+No CMS other than my gen AI companions!

 –-